CalumRaine/Grain/README.md

 field separator("/")
 ```

-If no delimiter is provided (`field second()`) then any whitespace is used as the delimiter.
-Whitespace is defined by any string consisting of one or more space, tab or newline characters.
+If no delimiter is provided (`field second()`) then whitespace is used as the delimiter.
+Whitespace is defined as a series of one or more spaces, tabs or newline characters.
 If any empty delimiter is provided (`field letters("")`) then each character is treated individually.

 #### Delimiters